Pinguicula: Leaves and carnivory

 One is termed a peduncular gland, and consists of a few secretory cells on top of a single stalk cell.
 These cells produce a mucilaginous secretion which forms visible droplets across the leaf surface.
 This wet appearance probably helps lure prey in search of water (a similar phenomenon is observed in the sundews).
-The droplets secrete limited amounts of digestive enzymes, and serve mainly to entrap insects.
+The droplets contain limited amounts of digestive enzymes, and serve mainly to entrap insects.
 On contact with an insect, the peduncular glands release additional mucilage from special reservoir cells located at the base of their stalks.
 The insect will begin to struggle, triggering more glands and encasing itself in mucilage.
 Some species can bend their leaf edges slightly by thigmotropism, bringing additional glands into contact with the trapped insect.

 The second type of gland found on butterwort leaves are sessile glands which lie flat on the leaf surface.
 Once the prey is entrapped by the peduncular glands and digestion begins, the initial flow of nitrogen triggers enzyme release by the sessile glands.
 These enzymes, which include amylase, esterase, phosphatase, protease, and ribonuclease break down the digestible components of the insect body.
 These fluids are then absorbed back into the leaf surface through cuticular holes, leaving only the chitin exoskeleton of the larger insects on the leaf surface.

 The holes in the cuticle which allow for this digestive mechanism also pose a challenge for the plant, since they serve as breaks in the cuticle (waxy layer) that protects the plant from desiccation.
 As a result, most butterworts live in humid environments.